 Two burner – 7 or fewer people **

-This is the most common number of burners and for good reason.
+Generally, this is the most common number of burners and for good reason.
 Two burner camp stoves offer great cooking versatility in a compact form.
 If you want to further save weight and space look for a fold-able camp stoves.
 These stoves pack into a car while offering decent amount of BTU’s for a small group.
 You can use one burner for a pot where you are boiling water and the other for a pan for heating up something else.
+Like the single burner stove, this size also uses gas canisters.

 ** With 4 plus people, it’s best to add an extra single burner stove to offer better cooking efficiency.